azad-academy/vision-transformers/README.md

 # Vision Transformers

-A tutorial on vision transformers with example applications.
+A Comprehensive Introduction to Vision transformers With Example Applications.